Home

 the cost of your nail polish!

-your nails alone or they may apply fake tips if you desire.
+may paint your nails alone or they may apply fake tips

-Based on your personal preferences, a nail designer will
+if you desire.
+Based on your personal preferences, a

-give your nails a strengthening and conditioning workout
+nail designer will give your nails a strengthening and

 Keeping